redox-os/book/src/porting-applications.md

 The Cookbook download the recipe sources on the `source` folder (`recipe-name/source`), copy the contents of this folder to the `build` folder (`recipe-name/target/your-cpu-arch/build`), build the sources and move the binaries to the `stage` folder (`recipe-name/target/your-cpu-arch/stage`).

-If your recipe has library dependencies, it will copy the library sources to the `sysroot` folder to be used by the `build` folder.
+If your recipe has library dependencies, it will copy the library source and linker objects to the `sysroot` folder to be used by the `build` folder.

 - Moving the program files to the Redox filesystem